 “We’re living in an age of uncertainty and I guarantee that most households in the country that can afford it have more food in the house than normal,” said Yellowlees.
 “That’s not hoarding as such.
 It’s probably pretty rational.”

 Moving forward, addressing challenges

 The current state and future of the food supply continues to be studied closely as the COVID-19 pandemic endures.
-In early May, UC Davis’ Robert Mondavi Institute for Wine and Food Science hosted a webinar that studied the issue from multiple sides.
+In early May, the UC Davis Library and the Robert Mondavi Institute for Wine and Food Science hosted a webinar that studied the issue from multiple sides.
 The panel included UC Davis experts, the undersecretary of the California Department of Food and Agriculture, and guests from the worlds of supermarkets and food distribution.
 Watch a recording of the webinar.

 While much of the news seems like doom and gloom, some experts have noted how resilient the nation’s food supply has remained.
 Consumers might not have the same number of options when shopping, but most aren’t going hungry because of a withered food supply.

 “It’s remarkable how we’ve had so much disruption but yet we’ve all had plenty to eat,” Sumner said during the panel.
 “The disruption in the meat supply has been quite minor.
 There’s been lots of headlines but the meat’s been there … We have a food system that’s worked remarkably well.”

 However, the economic disruptions caused by COVID-19 remain a key point of concern.
 Farmers continue to struggle with lost income from collapsing prices and lowered market demand from industry.
 Massive job losses are also leaving more people vulnerable to food insecurity.

 Leigh Ann Simmons, chair of the UC Davis Department of Human Ecology, has been studying the limited access to essential needs in rural areas and how COVID-19 is exacerbating inequalities.